huntabyte/unetlab.github.io/_posts/2016-07-06-unetlab-1-0-0-12-released.md

 apt-get update
 apt-get install unetlab

+MANDATORY AFTER the Upgrade:

-MANDATORY AFTER Upgrade - do a RELOAD to the server/VM
+Do a RELOAD to the server/VM
+Do a browser refresh:
+If you have FireFox, then press 2 key combination CTRL +F5 If you have Chrome, then press 2 key combination Shift +F5
 ~~~

 ## Features and Fixed on this release: